 [Note, March 2020: Please bear with me, as this site is still under construction.
 Audio recordings of the wee songs will appear over the next few months]

-My thoughts on song sharing and copyright can be found here.
+My thoughts on song sharing and copyright as well as how to make a donation can be found here.

 Warm Up and Welcome Songs

 Asalaam Aleikum Arabic words of welcome, originially written to welcome refugees from Syria to Scotland, but I hope you will use this song to welcome anyone from anywhere… (easy-ish, 4 part) Score.

 Give a Little Kindness (easy, 3 part) Score.

 One Day at a Time (easy, 4 part, call and response) Score.

 Very Nice To See You!
 A funky wee ‘hello’ song with latin rhythms. (easy, 2 part) Score.

 A Brighter Morning.
 Words taken from a speech by Oprah Winfrey, speaking about #MeToo at the Golden Globes, January 2018: